Peter V. Neffenger: Transportation Security Administration

 On April 28, 2015, he was nominated by President Barack Obama to be the administrator of the Transportation Security Administration.
 On June 23, 2015, Vice Admiral Neffenger was confirmed by the Senate to be the next Administrator of the Transportation Security Administration (TSA).
 Department of Homeland Security Secretary Jeh Johnson released a statement on June 24: "Last night the Senate voted 81–1 to confirm Vice Admiral Peter Neffenger, the current Vice Commandant of the U.S. Coast Guard, to be the next Administrator of TSA.
 Admiral Neffenger understands the challenges we face, and I know he is ready to take them on at TSA.
 During his 30-year career in the Coast Guard, Admiral Neffenger proved himself to be an effective operator and commander.
 I have utmost faith in Pete Neffenger, and I am confident he will be a strong leader of TSA."

 On March 22, 2016, a flight carrying Neffenger arrived at Brussels Airport during the dual bombing that occurred at the airport.
 Neffenger was in Brussels to meet with European Union counterparts.
 Testifying a few days later in front of the United States Senate Committee on Commerce, Science, and Transportation, Neffenger said, “I will tell you being there that day, seeing the devastation, seeing the chaos of the airport environment and the evil behind it was a stark reminder of the importance of the work we do every day to protect travelers.”

 On January 20, 2017, upon the beginning of the Presidency of Donald Trump, Neffenger stepped down as Administrator as required by federal law as his term had expired with Barack Obama leaving office.

 Other work

-Since leaving TSA, Neffenger has become a distinguished fellow at both the Atlantic Council's Adrienne Arsht Center for Resilience and Northeastern University's Global Resilience Institute.
+Since leaving TSA, Neffenger was a distinguished fellow at the Atlantic Council's Adrienne Arsht Center for Resilience from 2017-2019 and at Northeastern University's Global Resilience Institute.

+In November 2019, Neffenger was appointed as a Director of AET, one of the leading global owners and operators of maritime transportation assets and specialized services.

-In November 2020, Neffenger was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Department of Homeland Security.
+In November 2020, Neffenger was a volunteer member of the Joe Biden presidential transition Agency Review Team to support Presidential transition efforts related to the Department of Homeland Security.

-Neffenger is chairman of the Board of Directors of Smartmatic, a multinational company that specializes in building and implementing electronic voting systems.
+Neffenger was chairman of the Board of Directors of Smartmatic USA, a subsidiary of Smartmatic SGO Group, a multinational company that specializes in building and implementing electronic voting systems, from November 2018 to February 2025.
+He no longer serves on this board.